piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 - **Enable Dark Mode.**

+Not really the dark mode you wanted, still, better than nothing.

+- Go to `Settings->Personalization->Colors`

+- Scroll to the botom and select dark mode.

 - **Decrease scaling.**

 On a 1080p on both my laptop and the external monitor, the default 125% scaling option is just harsh, and well, very big.
 I believe decreasing it to 100% makes it much more bearable and makes the system look less cluttered.